It’s miserable out as I write this – it’s cold and snowing. To think, just yesterday I was in Cuba and today … back to reality.

 We walked threw an open-air military museum just outside the El Morro Fort.
 It’s an open-air collection of weaponry (mostly Soviet) from the days of the Cuban missile crisis.
 The infamous missiles that brought the world to the knees of a nuclear war are also peacefully lying here in the weeds (without the nuclear load).
 There are also the remains of an America spy plane shot over Cuba at that time.

 We walked around the emblematic Plaza de la Revolución.
-I didn’t quite get the hype it just looked like a huge parking lot across from a modern tower with a statue in front of it (the José Martí Memorial) – but on special occasions the Cubans gather there.
+The square is dominated by the José Martí Memorial.
+On special occasions the Cubans gather there.
 At the time of our arrival – there was at least 25-30 classic cars in the parking lot (they serve as taxis) – most North Americans clambered to get pics with them – for us – this is a “classic car show”, to them – this is “normal”.

-Afterward we went for lunch at a private paladare (restaurant) which is in the bottom of private home – Cuba’s enterprising cooks open their homes as a way to become entrepreneurs.
+We went for lunch at a private paladare (restaurant) which is in the bottom of private home.
+Cuba’s enterprising cooks open their homes as a way to become entrepreneurs.
 The food was good, the best we’ve had here all week – it had flavour and was well cooked.
-For 20 CUC we got an alcoholic beverage, a choice of soup, an entree (choice between seafood, chicken, pork or lamb), rice and beans and a mini mixed salad, it also included dessert and a tea/coffee.
+For 20 CUC we got an alcoholic beverage, a choice of soup, an entrée (choice between seafood, chicken, pork or lamb), rice and beans and a mini mixed salad, it also included dessert and a tea/coffee.

 From there we went to Old Havana which was declared World Heritage Site by UNESCO in 1982.
 We learned of Cuba´s colonial history up to the US invasion and occupation of the island in 1898, the revolution, the Cuban Missile Crisis from their perspective and the US trade embargo.
 We also got to see the non-restored areas and how the less-privileged live.